FAQ

 How do I switch accounts?

-If you want to switch the account that Fabric uses to create issues on your behalf, first go to GitHub, click your profile picture in the top right corner, and click Settings.
+If you want to switch the account that Fabric uses to create issues on your behalf, first go to GitHub, click your profile picture in the top right corner, and click Settings

-Next, click Application on the sidebar, and Authorized GitHub Apps.
+on the sidebar, and Authorized GitHub Apps

-Click Revoke and then go to your Fabric Dashboard in Slack.
+and then go to your Fabric Dashboard in Slack.

-To get to your Fabric Dashboard, click Fabric under Apps in your Slack sidebar.
+To get to your Fabric Dashboard, click Fabric

-If you don't see Fabric there, search for Fabric in your Slack search bar, and then click on the Home tab.
+in your Slack search bar, and then click on the Home

 There, you'll see a prompt to connect your personal account again.

-Click on Link GitHub account or I don't have a GitHub account.
+or I don't have a GitHub account

-When you click Link GitHub account, you'll be prompted to authorize your personal GitHub account, so Fabric can create issues attributed to you.
+, you'll be prompted to authorize your personal GitHub account, so Fabric can create issues attributed to you.

 How do I create an issue in a repository I don't have access to?

 If you're not able to create an issue in a repository with Fabric, you may not have the right GitHub permissions.
-You'll need write permissions on the repo.
+You'll need write

-Ask your admin for write access to the repository.
+access to the repository.
 This article explains GitHub's permission model.

 Keep in mind you may have to accept the repository invitation to have access.
 GitHub should send you an email with a link to accept.